jabberjabberjabber/transfermaker/README.md

 This application greatly simplifies the process of turning an image into a print.

+**Note: This is a work in progress!
+Use the issues for any bugs or feature request or discussions for any questions.**

 ## What Does This Do?

 1. You give it an image